Diego Klimowicz: International career

 In 2001, there were talks of Klimowicz playing either for the Poland or the Ukraine national teams, but at the end nothing became materialised.

 Personal life

 Klimowicz's younger brother, Javier, was also a footballer, as well as his other sibling Nicolás; a goalkeeper, Javier won caps for Ecuador.
 Klimowicz's grandfather was born in Poland before World War II, in a territory that later became part of Ukraine.
-His son Mateo was also involved in the sport.
+His son Mateo currently plays for Atlético San Luis in Liga MX.